-Meanwhile, Anaplan’s customer count has reached more than 850, up from in 2016, having won accolades from users in finance, sales, supply chain and other corporate functions across different verticals like consumer packaged goods, high tech and telecommunications.
+Meanwhile, Anaplan’s customer count has reached more than 850, up from a little over 100 in 2016, having won accolades from users in finance, sales, supply chain and other corporate functions across different verticals like consumer packaged goods, high tech and telecommunications.
 With $200 million in billings in its fiscal 2018, Anaplan could push past $150 million in total revenues by end of 2018, compared with $125 million in 2017.

 With a recent addition of $60 million in new financing, Anaplan has bolstered its product offerings including greater emphasis on line of business connected planning, partnership ecosystem including OEMing optimization engine from Gurobi for use cases like airline schedule planning, as well as professional services capacity expansion with firms like Deloitte, which now has more than 300 consultants certified for Anaplan implementations.
 In total, Anaplan has certified more than 2,000 such consultants from systems integrators like Accenture and PWC, addressing one of the bottlenecks that hampered its growth because of a lack of implementation resources at the field level.

 Frank Calderoni, who became CEO of Anaplan in early 2017, said he has instilled urgency to engineering and product teams over the past year, resulting in 40 enhancements that aim to realize the goals of connected planning.
 For instance, Anaplan customers are capable of layering machine-learning insights, KPIs and planning scenarios on top of team collaboration.